FGMEMBERS-NONGPL/IAR80/README.md

+(c) 2011-2015 emilian huminiuc, emilianh(at)gmail(dot)com

+for license information see COPYING file

 	Hello, and thank you for flying this aircraft.
 	I can only hope that it meets your expectations :).

 ###########################################################################################################
 This is the first "stable" release, as I consider I have implemented enough functions and features to the aircraft